 From a very young age, music has had a big influence in her life.
-When she is singing and dancing she loves the way it makes her feel, especially when she sees that the audience is smiling and having a good time.
-Tatum Lynn resides in Tempe, Arizona and is an incoming junior at Corona del Sol High School where she is involved in choir, student council and the performing arts.
+When Tatum is singing and dancing she loves the way it makes her feel, especially when she sees the audience smiling and having a good time.

 To learn more about Tatum Click Here.

 Most of us are familiar with the benefits of music.
 The influence of a song can calm our nerves after a stressful morning, get us pumped for a big event or even heal a broken heart.
 For many, music is a powerful transport to special times and places of memory and meaning.
 Music can reveal emotions, offer comfort and peace of mind.
 For hospitalized and special needs children, teens and even adults, music therapy enhances emotional well-being and promotes social, motor, cognitive, and communication skills.
 It can also be a therapeutic bridge that can take them far away from their pain, disease and isolation.